-The Research Education Program (REP) is a core component of Boucher’s academic curriculum.
+The Research Education Program (REP) is a core component of the Boucher campus academic curriculum.

 Research I lays the foundations for research literacy and critical appraisal, with a strong focus on ethical practices in health care.